fivann/devops/cicd/jenkins.md

     By following these steps, you can verify that all the installed plugins and pipelines are available on the new server after migrating Jenkins.

+## PLUGINS

+Jenkins is a powerful continuous integration and delivery tool, and its capabilities can be extended by installing various plugins.
+Here are some of the most useful and powerful Jenkins must-install plugins:

+Pipeline Plugin
+- This is the core plugin that enables building pipelines in Jenkins.
+It allows users to define their build and deployment process as a script, which can be stored in a Jenkinsfile in source control.

+Git Plugin
+- This plugin integrates Jenkins with Git, allowing you to easily checkout and clone code from Git repositories.
+It supports a wide range of Git operations, such as polling for changes, tagging builds, and merging branches.

+GitHub Integration Plugin
+- This plugin enables you to integrate Jenkins with GitHub, allowing you to build pull requests, report build statuses, and trigger builds on specific events.

+Docker Plugin
+- This plugin enables you to integrate Docker with Jenkins, allowing you to build and deploy Docker containers as part of your pipeline.

+Slack Notification Plugin - This plugin enables you to send notifications to a Slack channel when a build completes or fails.
+It can also send notifications for specific events, such as when a build is fixed.

+Artifactory Plugin
+- This plugin integrates Jenkins with Artifactory, enabling you to store build artifacts and dependencies in a central repository.

+Ansible Plugin
+- This plugin enables you to integrate Ansible with Jenkins, allowing you to automate the deployment of infrastructure as code.

+Selenium Plugin
+- This plugin enables you to integrate Selenium with Jenkins, allowing you to run Selenium tests as part of your pipeline.

+These plugins are just a few of the many useful and powerful plugins available for Jenkins.
+By installing and configuring these plugins, you can automate your build and deployment process, and make your development workflow more efficient and streamlined.